top of page

 • Emotional healing after breast cancer through nervous system regulation

-FSM is a completely non-invasive, soothing treatment that complements medical care and supports long-term wellbeing.
-(If you’re in Australia, look for qualified FSM therapy Australia practitioners trained in post-cancer recovery support.)
+FSM is a completely non-invasive, soothing treatment that complements medical care and supports long-term well-being.
+If you’re in Australia, look for qualified FSM therapy Australia practitioners trained in post-cancer recovery support.

 Supporting the Lymph and Blood Flow